-Nearly one in five Americans live with a mental health condition, yet there are no well-established and agreed-upon standards in the U.S. to guide public and private employers about how to increase mental health awareness in the workplace, support prevention, and respond to needs with recovery strategies.
+Nearly one in five Americans live with a mental health condition, yet there are no well-established and agreed-upon standards in the U.S. to guide employers about how to increase mental health awareness in the workplace, support prevention, and respond to needs with recovery strategies.

 The goals of the Workplace Mental Health project include:

 - Explore current practices in workplace mental health in the U.S. and abroad;

 - Identify cost-effective methods for promoting workplace mental health that align with employee and employer needs

 - Provide a framework to organizations for creating policies and processes to address mental health in the workplace

 - Support public and private collaboration on workplace mental health initiatives